 Disclosure of protected data, including paper disclosure, e-mail release or inadvertant posting of data on a web site;

-Telenet must be notified when the security incidents occurring at the AO may jeopardize Telenet’s systems, e.g. viruses may spread into Telenet’s network, data may be stolen when the AO has been hacked, etc .
-Likewise, Telenet will inform the AO if a similar incident may impact the AO’s operations.
+Wyre must be notified when the security incidents occurring at the AO may jeopardize Wyre’s systems, e.g. viruses may spread into Wyre’s network, data may be stolen when the AO has been hacked, etc .
+Likewise, Wyre will inform the AO if a similar incident may impact the AO’s operations.